Meet the Panda Man Kyle Newell aka the Human Strength Expert

 My grandfather on my mother’s side also had, and still does have, a huge influence on me.
 He is now 87 years old, still does masonry work, has “bone-crusher” hands, and still carries stones that weigh up to 300 pounds.
 His brother (my great uncle) was one of the top scientists for NASA for years.

-Combine these people and you get me.
 I learned and absorbed from my parents and inherited their physical genes.

 When I got to high school, I decided I was going to be the best basketball player in the town, a long shot in a big town, especially since I was only six feet tall.
 I remember going to a basketball camp at Villanova and the coach told me:

-“Every single time you pick up a basketball you get better, even if it’s just one thousandth of a percent.”
+“Every single time you pick up a basketball YOU GET BETTER, even if it’s just one-thousandth of a percent.”

 I took this idea and ran with it.
 I decided that I would take 500 jump shots per day for 1 straight year.
 In my junior year, I went to the YMCA after football practice every night to shoot.
 I shot so much on the basket in my driveway that the net literally ripped apart.
-I shot when it was 100 degrees, I shot when it was snowing — I had learned the principal of setting my sights on something and going for it.
-I made the varsity team that year, my older brother got cut and I remember thinking: “If only he’d come out and practiced with me.”
+I shot when it was 100 degrees, I shot when it was snowing — I had learned the principle of setting my sights on something and going for it.
+I made the varsity team that year, my older brother got cut and I remember thinking:

 I had gotten so into weightlifting in order to help my basketball dreams that I accidentally fell in love with weightlifting, and basketball fell behind to second fiddle.
 I became so entirely obsessed that I would spend up to 3 hours lifting and trying new things out daily.
 I ordered Russian and Bulgarian “secret” weightlifting manuals.
 I needed to know the secrets to the best weightlifting programs in the world.
 In fact, much of what I learned and read back then I still use as a foundation today (I don’t even think the books are in print anymore).
 I put on 30 lbs of muscle in one summer!
-I didn’t want to play basketball anymore; I was going to dedicate myself to bodybuilding...or so I thought.
+I didn’t want to play basketball anymore; I was going to dedicate myself to bodybuilding... or so I thought.

 My senior year, the basketball coach was back after me to play, and I agreed as long as he promised to let me lift every day.
 Soon enough, I realized that I would need to start lifting before school at 5 AM (as a high school kid!) so that basketball wouldn’t interfere with the quality of my workouts.
 I did this religiously and I wound up starting at center.
 I was going up against kids 6 or 7 inches taller than me; some of them Division 1 basketball or football players.
 I had a great year — I don’t think I shot the ball more than 20 times the whole season!
 I loved playing physical and I remember a 6’10” center (who later went on to play football at the University of Michigan) asked me how I got so damn strong.
 I had literally transformed myself from a skinny kid into the strongest high school basketball player in the county!
 I am always fond of those memories when I think back to those days and the foundation that was laid in weightlifting and discipline.

 When college rolled around, I was fortunate to study under Dr. Jose Antonio, the world’s foremost authority on sports nutrition.
 He was only there for one semester, but I benefited because I could pick his brain anytime I liked.
-I also remember going to other professors with theories and diets I had created asking them if it would work, and I was often left frustrated because the professors had no clue as to what I was talking about (I later proved my theories to be correct).
-I was doing full body hypertrophy and strength workouts in the college weight room long before anyone had been doing those types of workouts.
+I also remember going to other professors with theories and diets I had created asking them if they would work, and I was often left frustrated because the professors had no clue as to what I was talking about (I later proved my theories to be correct).
+I was doing full-body hypertrophy and strength workouts in the college weight room long before anyone had been doing those types of workouts.

-However, with a bit too much enthusiasm for gaining muscular weight, I had ballooned to 260 lbs — strong but fat.
+However, with a bit too much enthusiasm for gaining muscular weight, I had ballooned to 260 lbs— strong but fat.
 I should have realized this sooner as people would drive by me while I was riding my bike, and they would yell out:

 “Lose some weight, fatty!”